Differences Between Online and Traditional Education

-When choosing between online and traditional education, it can be helpful to consider factors such as learning styles, classroom setting, and technology.
-When students are considering choosing between online and traditional education, they may only think about the most obvious difference of computer versus classroom.
-There are many other differences that could significantly impact a student's ability to succeed, which include learning styles, classroom setting, and technology.
+When choosing between online and traditional education, it can be helpful to consider factors such as learning styles, settings, and technology need.
+When students are considering choosing between online and traditional education, they may only think about the most obvious difference between computer versus classroom.
+There are many other differences that could significantly impact a student's ability to succeed.
+In this piece, we'll discuss several of these factors, including:

 Typically, online learning tends to favor independent learning styles.
 Online students are expected to be self-directed in achieving their academic goals while balancing other responsibilities.
 Some courses also favor certain learning styles over others.
 For instance, those that rely primarily on visual content may favor visual learners.
 Others deliver material through recorded audio lectures, which can be helpful for auditory learners.
-Although there are still misconceptions that online courses are isolating, most online education programs have adopted active learning environments that incorporates activities, peer-to-peer communication, and student-instructor interactions.
-This can helpful for individuals who learn best working when with others.
+Although there are still misconceptions that online courses are isolating, most online education programs have adopted active learning environments that incorporate activities, peer-to-peer communication, and student-instructor interactions.
+This can helpful for individuals who learn better when working with others.

 Some communication options in online courses include:

 - Instant messaging

 Nevertheless, traditional courses often cater more specifically to students with collaborative learning styles, especially auditory and kinesthetic learners.
 Likewise, traditional learning environments offer opportunities for face-to-face interaction in and out of the classroom.
 Furthermore, at a brick-and-mortar school, social and academic support may come from peers on campus.

 In a traditional course, multiple students gather to learn at a specific time and place.
 Students may attend lecture discussion sessions, independent study groups with peers, or interact with the instructor after class or during office hours.
 The style of instruction at traditional universities is most often teacher-driven, in that the knowledgeable instructor lectures on the subject of his or her expertise.